 An interactive Javascript Plotting Boilerplate

-For plotting visual 2D data with Javascript and HTML canvas (in 2d-context).
+For plotting visual 2D data with Javascript on HTML canvas (in 2d-context) or SVG nodes.

-This is a simple collection of useful functions I am repetitively using for visualizing 2D geometries.
+This is a simple collection of useful functions, methods, classes, algorithms and concepts which I often use for the visualization of 2D geometries.
 Basic features are

 Install the package via npm